 Across school our children have access to Mathletics, which is designed to provide our children with a captivating and safe mathematical learning experience, where math tasks have been set linked to classwork.

 Another online platform we use is Bug Club, that features a range of books to support individual e-reading and focused questions to improve reading comprehension skills.

 ICT is constantly changing and through review and analysis, we aim to keep our curriculum relevant and exciting for pupils.
 This means access to a broader range of experiences for pupils, using software and web applications in new and interesting ways.

 School offers a texting service to help keep parents informed.

 Safety and Security

 All parents are asked to sign the Internet Access Form, which clearly states expectations for pupils when using the internet as a resource at school.
 All children have access to the internet with supervision.

-The Internet system is provided through the EdIT Centre through the Local Authority and is protected from unsuitable material by an accredited filter.
+The Internet system is provided through our internet provider, through the Local Authority and is protected from unsuitable material by an accredited filter.
 In addition to this filtering, the school also has its own in-house system to monitor computer usage and receive technical support from St. Wilfrid’s.

-As part of the ICT curriculum, internet safety and security is taught to pupils in age-appropriate stages as they move through the school.
+As part of the Computing curriculum, internet safety and security is taught half termly as a discrete lesson, as well as linked throughout the curriculum.
+The teaching of E-Safety to our pupils is in age-appropriate stages as they move through the school.